(Adopted May 2018)

 Legal and administrative

-- Continue to working with the Commonwealth to achieve marriage equality for all consenting adults regardless of sex or gender.
+Continue to work with the Commonwealth to achieve marriage equality for all consenting adults regardless of sex, gender, or disability.

-- Establish a whole-of-government round table, expanding on the existing Department of Communities round table and its commitment statement, to facilitate the communication between branches of government and community organisations in identifying and responding to LGBTIQ+ needs.
+Establish a whole-of-government round table, expanding on the existing Department of Communities round table and its commitment statement, to facilitate the communication between branches of government and community organisations in identifying and responding to LGBTIQA+ needs.

-- Direct the Queensland Police to gather statistics on hate motivated crime against LGBTIQ+ people and to make those findings public through the Australian Institute of Criminology.
+Direct Queensland Government agencies to gather statistics including demographics of offenders and people prosecuted on hate motivated crime against LGBTIQA+ people and to make those findings public through the Australian Institute of Criminology.

-- Ensure that transgender and intersex people are appropriately housed and their human rights are respected within correctional facilities.
+Ensure that transgender, gender-diverse, and intersex people are appropriately housed and their human rights are respected within correctional facilities.
 Additionally where evidence based treatment is required for their ongoing care, this should be provided.

-- Remove the requirements for sterilising surgical procedures and the requirement to be divorced in order to amend a person's sex on a QLD birth certificate.
+Remove the requirements for surgical procedures in order to amend a person's sex on a QLD birth certificate or adoption register.

 Social and Educational

-- Provide funding for community based anti-violence campaigns targeting hate motivated crime against LGBTIQ+ individuals.
+- Provide funding for community based anti-violence campaigns targeting hate motivated crime against LGBTIQA+ individuals.

 - Incorporate adequate evidence-based education on the current understanding of the diversity of sexuality, sex, and gender identity into all levels within the school system as a core part of learning and not as an additional program on the side.
 Provide training for teachers so that they may expertly administer this curriculum.

-- Within existing domestic violence infrastructure, establish safe resources for LGBTIQ+ victims of domestic violence.
+- Within existing domestic violence infrastructure, establish safe resources for LGBTIQA+ victims of domestic violence.

-- Establish a peak body overarching LGBTIQ+ organisations to coordinate the efforts of LGBTIQ+ community groups, publicise those efforts to the LGBTIQ+ community, and provide relevant professional development for public servants.
+- Establish a peak body overarching LGBTIQA+ organisations to coordinate the efforts of LGBTIQA+ community groups, publicise those efforts to the LGBTIQA+ community, and provide relevant professional development for public servants.

 - Ensure that media adhere to their own established principles when reporting on issues affecting sexuality, sex and gender diverse people.